 If you have more questions about the NDC MOPS group, contact Emily Schulz at [email protected].

 We strive to equip parents to be the spiritual leaders of their families.
-One way we support parents in this goal is by creating the opportunity for children to be involved in age-specific environments on Sundays at 10am that will encourage them to grow in their relationship with Jesus Christ and in community with one another.
-Each secure children’s environment is led by background-checked, trained, and fully vaccinated volunteers.
-For more information, contact Emily Schulz at [email protected].
+One way we support parents in this goal is by creating the opportunity for kids to be involved in age-specific environments.
+In NDC Kids on Sundays, we encourage them to grow in their relationship with Jesus Christ and in community with one another.
+Each secure kid’s environment is led by background-checked, trained volunteers.
+For more information, contact Sara Griffin at [email protected].

-The Babies environment is for children birth-23 months.
-In this room, our volunteers play with and pray for your children.
+The Babies environment is for kids birth to 23 months.
+In this room, our volunteers play with and pray for your kids.

-The Toddler/Preschool environment is for children from two years old until they enter Kindergarten.
-In this room, our volunteers lead games, crafts, worship, and a Bible story.
-Masks are required for kids ages 2 & up.
+The Toddler/Preschool environment is for kids from two years old until they enter kindergarten.
+In this room, our volunteers lead games, crafts, worship, prayer, and a Bible story.

-The Elementary environment is where children from Kindergarten through 5th grade meet in a blend of small and large group settings to learn about God and the Bible, have fun, and build friendships with other kids and adult leaders.
-In Elementary, we journey through the Big God Story, learning about who God is, how He has related to people throughout history, and how each of us has a part to play in His story!
-Masks are required for kids ages 2 & up.
+The Elementary environment is where kids from kindergarten through 5th grade meet in a blend of small and large group settings to learn about God and the Bible, have fun, and build friendships with other kids and adult leaders.
+In Elementary, we journey through the Big God Story, learning about who God is, how he has related to people throughout history, and how each of us has a part to play in his story!

 NDC Students is our ministry for middle and high school students (6th-12th grade).
 At New Denver Church, we believe that parents are the primary spiritual developers of their children.
 However, we know that as kids get older, other relationships and influences begin to take a more prominent role in their lives.

-NDC Students meets on Wednesday nights from 6:30-8:30pm at NDC to play games, eat snacks, read Scripture, and discuss faith and life.
+During the school year, NDC Students meets on Sunday nights from 6:30-8:30pm at NDC to play games, eat snacks, read Scripture, and discuss faith and life.

 In addition to our weekly gathering, we organize regular special events where students can invite their friends and connect with one another.